Employee Wellbeing and Remote Working

 Employee Wellbeing & COVID-19

 Overnight the economic landscape of the UK has changed, with businesses and their employees under immense pressure.
-With many staff still working from home trying to balance their workload, looking after relatives and homeschooling looking set to stay in place for many children it inevitably leads to increased stress levels.
-This, combined with the latest news updates and advice about how to stay alert can impact on individuals mental health and wellbeing.
-Mental Health charity Mind has raised concerns that individuals may not be able to access the key support they need.
+With many staff working from home trying to balance their workload, looking after relatives and other domestic commitments it inevitably leads to increased stress levels.
+Mental Health charity Mind has raised concerns that individuals may not be able to access the key support they need during the ongoing pandemic.

 So how can employers support their employees through this challenging time?